Victoryismine52/mining-syndicate-platform/docs/style-guide.md

 - Start each page with an H1 title.
 - Use sentence case for headings.
 - Wrap commands and code samples in fenced blocks.
+- Mention file formats in uppercase (`JSON`, `OpenAPI`).

 ## Cross-links
 - Connect related topics.
-For export instructions, see [Exporting Cards](./exporting-cards.md).
+For export steps and JSON/OpenAPI downloads, see [Exporting Cards](./exporting-cards.md).